 Oman, located at the southeastern corner of the Arabian Peninsula, boasts a rich and diverse history that spans millennia.
 In ancient times, it was home to early human settlements, evidenced by archaeological discoveries dating back to the Stone Age.
 The region's strategic location along trade routes connecting Mesopotamia, the Indus Valley, and ancient Persia led to cultural exchanges and the establishment of Omani ports as vital hubs for maritime trade.

-During the early centuries CE, Oman embraced Islam, becoming an influential center for Islamic scholarship and seafaring.
+Oman embraced Islam quite early after its advent in the Arabia, becoming an influential center for Islamic scholarship and seafaring.
 The medieval era saw the rise of powerful Omani dynasties, such as the al-Julanda and the al-Ya'ariba, who expanded Omani influence across the Indian Ocean and East Africa.
 The city of Muscat emerged as a prominent trading post, fostering economic prosperity and cultural diversity.

 In the sixteenth century, Oman faced Portuguese colonization attempts, leading to a period of conflict and resistance.
 Eventually, Omani forces successfully expelled the Portuguese, asserting Oman's independence and initiating the Sultanate's Golden Age.
 During this time, Oman became a major maritime power, establishing trade links with Southeast Asia, Africa, and the Arabian Gulf.

-In the modern era, Oman experienced political reforms under Sultan Qaboos bin Said al-Said, who ruled from 1970 to 2020.
-His visionary leadership transformed Oman into a stable and prosperous nation, investing in education, infrastructure, and healthcare.
+In the modern era, Oman experienced political reforms under Sultan Qaboos bin Said al-Said, who ruled from 1970 to 2020 CE.
+His leadership transformed Oman into a stable and prosperous nation, investing in education, infrastructure, and healthcare.
 Today, Oman stands as a harmonious blend of tradition and modernity, preserving its cultural heritage while embracing progress and openness to the world.

 The oldest mention of the city of Ubar (Iram) was found in the Ebla tablets, dated from circa 2500 BCE to circa 2250 BCE.
 In November 1991 CE, the remains of a settlement were discovered in southern Oman which was hypothesized to be the legendary lost city destroyed mentioned in Quran.
 In 1992 CE Ranulph Fiennes wrote a book called Atlantis of the Sands about the expedition.
 The term Atlantis of the Sands had originally been coined by T. E. Lawrence.
 Read more